diku-compSys/compSys-e2024/lectures/24-10-23_network_programming/exercises.md

 Note that both will run forver, with the client waiting for you to type in some text, which will be sent to the server.

+(NOTE: If you have trouble running the server, try removing "SO_REUSEPORT" at line 50 in echoserver.c)

 ### Ping/pong
 Modify the server so that if it recieves a `ping` message, it replies with a `pong`.
 In all other cases the server returns `BAD REQUEST`.